Mundra port drugs seizure: NIA conducts searches in NCR | Law-Order

 - India

-The National Investigation Agency (NIA) on Tuesday raided multiple locations in the National Capital Region in connection with its probe related to the recent seizure of 2,988 kg of heroin at Gujarat's Mundra port, an official said.
+The National Investigation Agency (NIA) on Tuesday raided multiple locations in the National Capital Region in connection with its probe related to the recent seizure of 2,988 kg of heroin at Gujarat's Mundra port.

-The searches are being carried out at five locations in Delhi and Noida.
+The searches, according to the agency, were carried out at residential premises and godowns located in Delhi's Lajpat Nagar, Alipur and Khera Kalan areas and some premises in Noida.

+''Various incriminating documents, articles and items were seized,'' an NIA spokesperson said.

-The federal agency early this month took over the case from the Directorate of Revenue Intelligence (DRI) on directions of the Union Home Ministry and registered a criminal complaint under sections of the Narcotic Drugs and Psychotropic Substances Act and the Unlawful Activities Prevention Act (UAPA).
+The federal agency took over the case early this month from the Directorate of Revenue Intelligence (DRI) on the directions of the Union Home Ministry and registered a criminal complaint under sections of the Narcotic Drugs and Psychotropic Substances (NDPS) Act and the Unlawful Activities (Prevention) Act (UAPA).

-Raids were carried out by the NIA soon after filing the case too.
+Raids were also carried out by the NIA soon after filing the case.

 The case relates to the seizure of 2,988.21 kg of narcotic substance (heroin) at Mundra port and the involvement of foreign nationals in the procurement and delivery of the consignment, an NIA official had said.